 Justice System

 Diversion programs also aim to keep people out of prison.
-They include court programs such as drug courts which aim to reduce re-offending and crime related to drug use by offering participants the opportunity to address their alcohol or other drug dependence through counselling and support [22997].
-Diversion programs have been shown to work most effectively for Aboriginal and Torres Strait Islander people when they have been culturally adapted to meet the needs of Aboriginal and Torres Strait Islander participants.
+They include police discretion to issue a caution for small amounts of cannabis, as well as drug courts which offer participants the opportunity to address their AOD use through counselling and support [22997].
+Studies have shown Aboriginal and Torres Strait Islander people are less likely to be issued a cautionary fine than non-Indigenous people, and more likely to be charged with possession and pursued through the courts [46716].
+Counselling diversion programs have been shown to be effective for Aboriginal and Torres Strait Islander people when they have been culturally adapted to meet the needs of participants [22997].

 References